oracle/terraform-provider-oci/website/docs/r/devops_trigger.html.markdown

 		* `include` - Attributes to filter DevOps code repository events.
 			* `base_ref` - The target branch for pull requests; not applicable for push requests.
 			* `head_ref` - Branch for push event; source branch for pull requests.
 		* `trigger_source` - Source of the trigger.
-Allowed values are, GITHUB and GITLAB.
+Allowed values are, GITHUB, GITLAB and BITBUCKET_CLOUD.
 	* `type` - The type of action that will be taken.
 Allowed value is TRIGGER_BUILD_PIPELINE.
 * `compartment_id` - The OCID of the compartment that contains the trigger.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 See [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"foo-namespace.bar-key": "value"}`